 Alternatively referred to as caps and capital, uppercase (UC) is a typeface of larger characters.
 For example, a, b, and c is lowercase and A, B, and C is uppercase.
 Pressing the caps lock key will change between upper and lowercase characters or pressing the shift key while pressing a letter will make that letter capitalized.

 Tip: It is bad etiquette to have everything you type in ALL UPPERCASE CHARACTERS.
-When reading anything that is typed in all caps most readers will assume that you're yelling or just find it difficult to read.
+When reading anything that is typed in all caps most readers assume you are yelling or just find the text hard to read.